wp-plugins/categorytinymce/readme.txt

 = What does the future hold for CategoryTinymce =

 There's a bit of tweaking needs doing but the main feature next is to only display the category description on the first page of the arhives so it is not repeated when you go to the next page in the archive.
+In the mean time you can use the following code to deal with the issue.

+In category.php of your theme folder add:

+					if (is_category() && $paged < 2) {
+		echo '
+		<p>'.category_description().'</p>';
+	}

+	just before the get template part.

+In tag.php of your theme folder add:

+if (is_tag() && $paged < 2) {
+		echo '
+		<p>'.tag_description().'</p>';
+	}

+	just before the get template part.

 == Screenshots ==